Jaime

 A tear began to slither down my cheek.
 It paused to hide in the crevasse of my nose.
 The pause was long enough for me to catch it—annihilate it—before it got any further.
 I bridled my body to rigid stillness, and then proceeded up the stairs to my room.

-I felt her back turned to me.
-I felt her tremble.
+felt her tremble.
 I felt the desire cursing through her vessels.

+That is when I looked at her.
 I looked on her with Love.
 All the Love I could muster I poured out upon her small back, bent as it was in order to support the huge weight in her arms.

 And I smiled.